 The lovely earthy flavour of the Rooibos tea gently flavoured these quails eggs which went so well with mixed leaves, crispy bacon bits and toasted pine nuts.

-When I peeled them the marbling hadn’t penetrated the membrane immediately under the egg which was a little dissapointing, so I just re-soaked the peeled eggs in the strong tea until they had turned a lovely brown colour and absorbed the flavour.
+When I peeled them the marbling hadn’t penetrated the membrane immediately under the egg which was a little disappointing, so I just re-soaked the peeled eggs in the strong tea until they had turned a lovely brown colour and absorbed the flavour.

 Egg and bacon = a marriage in heaven.
 I drizzled over my favourite vinaigrette and scattered over a few toasted pine nuts which I always have on hand stored in my freezer.

-I wanted to pair this with an interesting salt, so sprinkled on my Hawaiian Red Alae Salt which is mild in flavour, pink in colour and is rich in minerals from the clay where it originates.
+I wanted to pair this with an interesting salt, so sprinkled on my Hawaiian Red Alae Salt which is mild in flavour, pink in colour and rich in minerals from the clay where it originates.

-In the past I have enjoyed them simply hard boiled and dipped into celery salt.
+In the past, I have enjoyed them simply hard-boiled and dipped into celery salt.